mtumilowicz/java9-modularity-services/README.md

 the nonexported implementation class on behalf of the consumer.
 This means consumers of the service can use instances of this implementation class, without having access to it directly.
-Also, a service consumer doesn’t know which module provided an implementation, nor does it need to.
-Because the only shared type between provider and consumer is the service type (most often an interface).
+Also, a service consumer doesn’t know which module provided an implementation, because the only shared type between provider and consumer is the service type (most often an interface).

 ## project content